CurlyBytes/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 Navigate to the solution file for the Web App Bot you just created, and open it in Visual Studio (in future bots, you can use Visual Studio Code, but for the purposes of these labs, you should use Visual Studio).
 Spend some time looking at all of the different things you get built in from the Echo Bot template.
 We won't spend time explaining every single file, but we **highly recommend** spending some time **later** working through and reviewing this sample (and the other Web App Bot sample - Basic Bot), if you have not already.
 It contains important and useful shells needed for bot development.
 You can find it and other useful shells and samples [here](https://github.com/Microsoft/BotBuilder-Samples).

-For the purposes of this lab, we will modify aspects of the template to fit our needs, which is what you would likely do in the real world as well.

 Start by right-clicking on the Solution and selecting "Build".
 This will load up the packages.
 Next, in the "appsettings.json file, update it to include the following, adding your bot service information as well:

 ```json